 Have you ever wondered how people would feel in the moment before their death?

-I came up with an image of a rotating wheel consist of particles which I think is suitable for visualizing massive data points.
+The data points form a large circle in the center.
+This rotating circle is designed to represent a symbolic meaning of life.
 Each particle has one of five colors: red, blue, green, yellow, purple, and grey.
-Each color represents a dominant emotion that are found from individual final statement.
-The size and opacity of particles represent intensity of the emotion.
+Each color represents a dominant emotion found in the final statements.
+The size and opacity of particles represent the intensity of the dominant emotion.

 Interacting with morphing particles deliver an immersive experience to viewers.
 It allows the viewers to discover stories behind the data in an engaging way.
 Toggling filter options changes the way particles for a shape.